SciSpike/aspectify/README.md

 As a shameless plug, a good library to try is [`@scispike/nodej-support`](https://www.npmjs.com/package/@scispike/nodejs-support); specifically, `require('@scispike/nodejs-support/context/ClsHookedContext')`.

 ### Parameterized Aspects
-Here's an example of a parameterized `Before` aspect that enforces security by authorizing the current user to cancel appointments:
+Here's an example of a parameterized `Before` aspect that enforces security:
 ```js
 // in aspect file Secured.js